ap-andersson/rpi-pwm-controller/README.md

 This project provides a simple PWM fan controller for the Raspberry Pi, running in a Docker container.

+Gemini was used heavily to develop this and is created specifically for Raspberry PI 5.
+Any other version of the RPI may need changes for this to work.

+The purpose of the prometheus endpoint is that I already have a script that publishes the ambient temperature in a box outside, where the PI is located.
+And this is a fan that sucks air into the box to regulate the ambient temperature.
+Thus I did not want to use the CPU temperature in this case.

 ## Prerequisites

 This project uses the modern `gpiod` command-line tools, which are the official way to handle GPIO on recent versions of Raspberry Pi OS.
 The included Dockerfile handles the installation of all necessary dependencies.